fermyon/developer/content/spin/see-what-people-have-built-with-spin.md

 - [The Finicky Whiskers Game](#the-finicky-whiskers-game)
 - [Next Steps](#next-steps)

 Spin can be used to build many different types of applications.
-The following blog articles show how different applications are built with Spin:
+The following blog articles show how different applications are built with Spin.

 ## Like Button